daanishsuhail/c-book-exercises/README.md

 # c-book-exercises
-A repository consisting of exercises for The C Book.
+A repository consisting of exercises and snippets from The C Book by Mike Banahan, Declan Brady, and Mark Doran